taborlab/Iris/README.md

 ## Issues, Bugs, and Pull Requests

-Iris is an open-source project; therefore, the [GitHub repository](https://github.com/rice-bioe/Iris) housing all Iris code is available for contributions.
+The easiest way to submit a bug report or pull request is to email [iris-devs@rice.edu](mailto:iris-devs@rice.edu).
+Alternatively, Iris is an open-source project; therefore, the [GitHub repository](https://github.com/rice-bioe/Iris) housing all Iris code is available for contributions.
 Any bugs identified can be logged in the project's [Issues](https://github.com/rice-bioe/Iris/issues) section, and proposed improvements can be submitted as [Pull Requests](https://github.com/rice-bioe/Iris/pulls).

 --------